chocoluffy/leetcode-cpp/README.md

 - put ideas on README.md under each question. mark if its emphasis is on "Algorithm" or on "Implementation".

+## todo

+- summarize common modular operations and their time complexity, such as "longest common substring\subsequence".

 ## milestone

 | # | Title | Solution | Speed & Percentile |